Main

 Quality Control Systems to Ensure the Safety and Security of Pharmaceutical Products

-We export pharmaceutical products.
-We are also an importing agency and a domestic distributor.
-As such, we have prepared procedure manuals for pharmaceutical product handling — from order receipt to delivery to the customer — safely, reliably, and promptly.
-In addition, we have established business guidelines and business procedure manuals, to ensure the proper management of pharmaceutical products.
-We carry out regular self-inspections once a year to ensure that our business is carried out according to the procedure manuals, and we thoroughly comply with a range of commercial laws at our company-owned facilities and elsewhere.
+We are an exporter, importer (including on behalf of others) and domestic distributor of pharmaceutical products.
+As such, we have prepared procedure manuals for pharmaceutical product handling—from receipt of order to delivery to the customer—safely, reliably, and promptly.
+In addition, we have established business guidelines and business procedure manuals within licensed businesses, to ensure the proper management of pharmaceutical products.
+We carry out regular self-inspections and monitoring evaluations to ensure that business operations are carried out according to the procedure manuals, and we comply thoroughly with a range of commercial laws at our company-owned facilities and elsewhere.

 Education and Training Programs to Ensure the Safety and Security of Pharmaceutical Products

-At Mitsui, we have appointed a person to be in charge of education and training.
+At Mitsui, we have appointed a person to lead education and training.
 We regularly give in-house training on important topics to staff involved in work relating to pharmaceutical products.
-These include the Pharmaceuticals and Medical Devices Law (Act on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and Medical Devices) and related laws, the operation of Good Supplying Practice (GSP), information about the pharmaceutical products handled, business guidelines and business procedures established by the Company, and emergency situations that can arise in accidents and other necessary matters.
+These include the Pharmaceuticals and Medical Devices Law (Act on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and Medical Devices) and related laws, the operation of Good Supplying Practice (GSP), information about pharmaceutical products handled, business guidelines and business procedures established by the Company, emergency situations that can arise in accidents and other necessary matters.

 Collaborating with Stakeholders